 - My dad recommends eating the maraschino cherries first; he says it enhances the flavor of the lemonade.
 Thanks, dad!

-How to Make Perfect Vintage Circus Pink Lemonade
+How to Make Perfect Vintage Pink Lemonade

 Grate the Rind Before You Juice